hynek/argon2-cffi/docs/installation.rst

 **It is your own responsibility to deal with these risks if you choose this path.**

-Available since version 18.1.0, the ``--no-binary`` option value changed in 21.2.0 due to the outsourcing of the binary bindings.
+Available since version 18.1.0.
+The ``--no-binary`` option value changed in 21.2.0 due to the outsourcing of the binary bindings.

 Override Automatic SSE2 Detection